top of page

 Lisa nodded, shame and fear mingling on her face.
 “I don’t think she realized.
 She looked… startled when I mentioned it.”

-They all fell silent, the kind of silence that carried meaning.
+They all fell silent in a way that carried meaning.

 Someone whispered, “Do you think she would ever—?”